 An Integrated Master’s will allow you to explore a subject in greater detail and allow you to graduate with a more specialised qualification.

 The main benefit of applying for an Integrated Master’s is that you can receive funding for the full duration of your course.
 If you apply for a Master’s after completing an Honours degree, you won’t receive the same level of financial support from the government for your postgraduate study.

 With an Integrated Master’s, your Maintenance Loan and Tuition Fee Loan are extended to cover the postgraduate part of the course once you’ve finished your undergraduate degree.

 A growing number of companies and organisations are seeking graduates with more advanced qualifications too, so holding an Integrated Master’s will help you fulfil this need.
 It's also an excellent stepping stone for PhD level study, so if you have ambitions of completing a doctorate, this may be the right route for you.

 What subjects can I do an Integrated Master’s in?

-We currently offer four full-time and one part-time Integrated Master’s degrees:
+We currently offer two full-time and one part-time Integrated Master’s degrees:

 What if I change my mind once I start studying?